nmb/template-filler/README.md

 # Template Filler

-Simple utility for using data from an excel file to fill out word template.
+Simple utility for using data from an excel file to fill out word templates.

 Select template and data files and press 'Go'.
 For each row in the data file, each [MailMerge field](https://en.wikipedia.org/wiki/Mail_merge) in the